knative/docs/docs/client/install-kn.md

 # Installing CLI Tools

-You will need two CLI tools for Knative:
+You can use two CLI tools sets for Knative:

-- Knative CLI - kn
+- Knative CLI - `kn`
-- Kubernetes CLI - kubectl
+- Kubernetes CLI - `kubectl`

+The `kn` CLI makes Knative operations easier, but all functionality is available in `kubectl` wh.  if you want to handle more YAML.

 --8<-- "install-kn.md"

 ## Install Kubernetes CLI

 Install the [Kubernetes CLI (`kubectl`)](https://kubernetes.io/docs/tasks/tools/install-kubectl){target=_blank} to run commands against Kubernetes clusters.
 You can use `kubectl` to deploy applications, inspect and manage cluster resources, and view logs.

---8<-- "security-prereqs-binaries.md"

 ## Install kn using the nightly-built binary